-If your mother, father, or grandparent has declining health, go through this checklist to see if it might be time to look into personal care living facilities.
+If your mother, father, or grandparent has declining health, go through this checklist to see if it might be time to look into personal care home options.

 - Physical health: does your loved one go to the doctor regularly on their own?
 Are they taking longer to recover from a fall or infection?
 Chronic problems like COPD or heart failure will often get worse over time, and more frequent care helps to maintain a quality standard of living.

 - Emotional health: is your loved one becoming more confused?
 Angry?
 Overly flustered with little annoyances?
 Are they lacking social connections and spending most of their time isolated?
 Senior personal care can alleviate emotional decline as well as physical activity by keeping them socially active.

 - Accidents: accidents can happen to anyone, but if your loved one is having repeat accidents, falls, or injuries, it might be time for extra help.

 - Daily activities: does your mother still cook like she used to?
 Does she have trouble getting dressed?
 The six main activities of daily living are: Bathing, Toileting, Dressing, Feeding, Transferring, Continence.
 When someone has trouble with 2 or more activities, senior personal care living facilities can help them get the help they need to live the life they want.

 - Weight loss: give your loved one a big hug every time you see them.
 If they are feeling thinner, or their clothes are baggier, check their cupboards for sufficient food.
 If they are eating stale, expired, or minimal food it might be time to give them a home with a full meal service provided in personal care living facilities.